Frequently Asked Questions

 - The Fellow's Agency PMF Coordinator can reach out to other Sub-Agency PMF Coordinators or HR Offices within their agency to see if they have positions that may be available to reassign the Fellow (during their fellowship and prior to obtaining a favorable ERB certification).

 - The Fellow's Agency PMF Coordinator can reach out to other Agency PMF Coordinators (at other agencies) to see if they have positions that may be available to transfer the Fellow (which must take place by the end of the Fellow's 2-year fellowship and prior to any favorable ERB certification).
 A current list of Agency PMF Coordinators can be found here: https://apply.pmf.gov/coordinators.aspx.

 - If none of the above options are available, the Fellow would either resign or the agency would terminate the appointment.

 - A Fellow, who resigns or is terminated, may be eligible to reapply to the PMF Program to become a Finalist or request reinstatement from the original appointing agency at a later date (5 CFR 362.407(b)).

 It is recommended that the agency explore the possibility of reassigning the PMF to another position within their agency or a sub-agency before using the other options.
 A Fellow can only convert to a term or permanent position at the agency that conducts the ERB certification process.
+If the agency does not have a permanent position to convert the Fellow into, it may convert the Fellow to a term position lasting no more than 4 years.
+The agency may then noncompetitively convert the Fellow to a permanent position anytime during the term appointment.
 A similar FAQ for Fellows can be found under the Current PMFs\FAQs webpage.